Updated look at high school playoff brackets

 Class A

 In Area I, the Coyle boys and coach Josh Sumrall beat Geary by 31 at Hydro-Eakly High School.
-They then played for the District 6 title against H-E, losing by 30.
+They then played for the District 6 title against H-E and lost by 30.
 The Bluejackets (12-12) advance to the regional site at Coyle, where they will play in the consolation bracket.
 Coyle is set to face Pond Creek-Hunter (11-13) at 3 p.m.
 Thursday.
 The area tournament will be held at the Stride Bank Center in Enid from Feb.
 27-29.

 The Coyle girls and coach Tom Webb will also head to regionals after beating Geary and losing to Hydro-Eakly in districts.
 The Lady Bluejackets (11-13) also are in the consolation bracket and will play Drummond (19-7) at 1:30 p.m.
 Thursday in Coyle.